Las Colinas, Irving, Texas: History

-Originally called El Ranchito de Las Colinas ("the Little Ranch of the Hills"), Las Colinas was developed in 1972 by cattle ranching millionaire Ben H. Carpenter.
+Initially named Hackberry Creek Ranch, the land that gave rise to Las Colinas was first owned by businessman John W. Carpenter.
+His wife Flossie Gardner Carpenter renamed it El Ranchito de las Colinas ("the Little Ranch of the Hills"); his son, cattle ranching millionaire Ben H. Carpenter developed the former ranch in 1972.
 It was one of the first planned communities in the United States and was once the largest mixed-use development in the South, with a land area of more than 12000 acre.
 Urban planners were consulted to lay out the entire town, an undertaking that predated later projects in Plano, Allen, and other Dallas suburbs.

 During the 1980s building boom, Las Colinas became a popular location for relocating companies and office developers, attracting many corporations, including the global headquarters of four Fortune 500 companies and offices of more than 30 others, such as ExxonMobil, GTE Telephone (now Verizon), Kimberly-Clark and Associates Corp.

 In 1985, the first sign of financial trouble appeared at Las Colinas after a real estate market crash.
 However, another 6500000 sqft of office space was built in the late 1990s boom.